 The American mink (Mustela vison) is a well-known invasive non-native species.
 It spread throughout the country following escapes from fur farms in the latter half of the 20thcentury.
 Being an opportunistic predator, often killing more than they require for food, mink have had a devastating effect on our native wildlife.
 In particular ground nesting birds and water vole populations are vulnerable to predation by this avid hunter.

-The mink monitoring raft floats on the edge of river or burn, and mink, being inquisitive creatures, will invetigate and go through the wooden tunnel.
+The mink monitoring raft floats on the edge of river or burn, and mink, being inquisitive creatures, will investigate and go through the wooden tunnel.
 Inside the tunnel is a clay pad, on which the mink (or any other creature) will leave its paw prints.

 Download further information about mink rafts and how to build one.